Nephos/NephosRubyServer/README.md

 nephos-server -p 8080 -h 0.0.0.0 # start the server. port is not required, neither host
 ```

-``nephos-server`` is a binary designed to start the server easly.
+``nephos-server`` is an executable designed to start the server easly.
 It can take few arguments, all optionnal:

 - ``-p``: port to listen
 - ``-h``: host to listen (network address)